 Acts 19

 Paul met with certain disciples in Ephesus and found they had not received the Holy Spirit, so he baptized them in the name of the Lord Jesus and they received the Holy Spirit.
 Paul then spent three months speaking in the synagogue, but when some became hardened, he separated the disciples and disputed daily in a school of Tyrannus for two years, accomplishing powerful miracles.
 Some Jewish exorcists attempted to invoke the name of the Lord Jesus but were unsuccessful, and a wicked spirit prevailed against them.
-Many believers confessed and announced their deeds, and the Word of God was increasing strongly.
-Paul decided to go to Jerusalem and then Rome, but a disturbance occurred concerning the Way of the Lord, led by a silversmith named Demetrius who was concerned about the impact of Paul's teachings on his business.
-The disturbance led to a chaotic assembly in the amphitheatre, but the scribe calmed the crowds and dismissed the assembly.
+Many believers arrived, confessing and announcing their deeds, and burned their books of odd sects.
+Paul decided to go to Jerusalem and then Rome, but a disturbance occurred concerning the Way of the Lord, led by a silversmith named Demetrius who was concerned about his income from making silver shrines for Diana.
+The city was filled with confusion, and Paul's companions were seized, but the scribe calmed the crowds and dismissed the assembly.